 Making shapes can be fun, and Somatic Education complements all your exercise classes (and your life!), because you explore finding your neutral – your relaxed, balanced, centred self without effort.
 No ‘pulling up’, reaching to the ceiling, chanting, bracing, mental effort needed.
-We are not working from the outside in, but from the inside out, when we practice Restorative Somatic Education.
+We are not working from the outside in, but from the inside out, when we practice Somatic Movement Education.

-While you can and should be mindful of the internal awareness of movement in all the classes above, you will never purely work with sensation, when there is a repertoire, a spiritual ‘goal’, or a movement to master.
+While you can and should be mindful of the internal awareness of movement in all your favourite classes, you will never purely work with sensation, when there is a repertoire, a spiritual ‘goal’, or a movement to master.
 These are aspects of movement governed by an outside perspective, and always will be no matter how ‘somatic’ your teacher teaches.

 ‘Now I simply feel like my true self.
 I don’t care what other people might think of me’.